All About View: Working in the Lumion View Editor: Environment: Sun, Sky and Background

 3.2: Cloudiness

-Note that the amount of Cloudiness will have an impact on lighting.
+Note: The amount of Cloudiness will have an impact on lighting.
 Having more clouds will result in softer shadows.

 4. Solid Background: